mocklis/mocklis.docs/source/getting-started/index.rst

         Console.WriteLine("The value 'written' to console was " + consoleOut[0]);
     }

-The first parameter to RecordBeforeCall returns a list with the recorded values, and the second is a selector lambda.
-Firstly you may not want to record all of parameters passed around, and secondly if any of the parameters is mutable you may want to capture the current state at the time of recording.
-In this particular case we want to keep the whole thing, hence a => a.
+The first parameter to ``RecordBeforeCall`` returns a list with the recorded values, and the second is a selector lambda.
+This is used because you may not want to record all of the data passed around, and furthermore if any of the parameters is mutable you may want to capture the current state at the time of recording.
+In this particular case we want to keep the whole thing, hence ``a => a``.

 The program now completes without any exceptions, with the following output: